N07070/Dashboard/README.md

 You want to see your twitter feed?
 Just make a plugin for it.
 You want to be able to see the forecast?
 Just add a plugin.
 You just want to display something useful?
 There's a plugin for that.

 As making a plugin is **very** easy, I encourage you to make any plugin you think interesting.
-Just submit a pull request and I'll add it to the official list of plugins !
+Just submit a pull request and I'll add it to the official list of plugins!

-## How to run it ?
+## How to run it?

 Please note that this is still in development.
 Therefore, the only way for the moment is to run any local server in the directory where Dashboard is saved.